E9

 • Disconnect the heating load wires from the output terminals.

 • 2.
-Test thermostat without load:
+Test the thermostat without a load:

 • Restore power with the load disconnected.